-The Fisheries Division, in collaboration with the Coast Guard Service and other agencies, offers extension training that is respected by fisherfolk.
-Fishers' use of basic cell phones, rather than smart phones or marine VHF radio, as their preferred communication at sea can be addressed in the training courses.
-FEWER should be part of the fisher-training curriculum, including more ICT content on use of online resources, cellular phones and marine VHF radio.
+The Basic Fishermen's Training Course (BFTC) has been well institutionalized by the Fisheries Division and is respected by fisherfolk.
+Fishers' use of basic cell phones, rather than smart phones or marine VHF radio, as their preferred communication at sea can be addressed in the course.
+FEWER should be part of the fisher training curriculum, including more content on use of cellular phones (particularly dual SIM smart phones) and marine VHF radio.

 Marine VHF is, among many things, an option for communicating with fishers who venture further at sea.
 With a high antenna, VHF line of sight range is greater than cell phone range and the radio reaches all within broadcast range without having contact information for each.
 Contacts identified a number of administrative and practical issues responsible for the low uptake of marine VHF as the standard among fishing vessels at sea.
-In addition to technical training in VHF use associated with safety and search and rescue, its value as an ordinary everyday tool of the trade needs to be promoted for uptake and hence greater use in FEWER, including the use of fisherfolk organization base stations.
+In addition to technical training in VHF use associated with safety and search and rescue, its value as an ordinary everyday tool of the trade needs to be promoted for uptake and hence greater use in FEWER, including for fisherfolk group base stations.

-Increased use of marine VHF is unlikely unless repeaters are installed, fisherfolk cooperatives supply radio sets amongst the other gear sold, a commercial parts supply and repair service is established, Fisheries Division and Coast Guard Service use marine VHF to communicate regularly with fishers at sea, and the like.
-This economic thrust must be integrated into fisheries and ocean policies^{54,55}.
-Within
+Increased use of marine VHF is unlikely unless repeaters are installed, fisherfolk cooperatives supply radio sets amongst the other gear sold, a commercial parts supply and repair service is established,

-52 CDEMA.
-2005.
-Disaster information kit for the media.
-Caribbean Disaster Emergency Response Agency.
-99pp the national fisheries policy or FMP, there should be clear incentives for establishing marine VHF and associated businesses so as to enable FEWER to diversify and grow its communication options.
-Also, the NTRC should assist with additional tower, base station and repeater facilities for marine band VHF, as necessary to facilitate reasonable coverage at sea given practical limitations of topography and low handset elevation.
+Fisheries Division and Coast Guard use marine VHF to communicate regularly with fishers at sea, and the like.
+Within the Dominica fisheries policy or FMP, there should be clear incentives for establishing marine VHF businesses so as to enable FEWER to diversify and grow its communication options.
+Also, the National Telecommunications Regulatory Commission (NTRC) should assist with additional tower, base station and repeater facilities for marine band VHF, as necessary to facilitate reasonable coverage at sea given practical limitations of topography and low handset elevation.